w3c/imsc/imsc1/README.md

-# TTML Profiles for Internet Media Subtitles and Captions 1.0 (IMSC1)
+# TTML Profiles for Internet Media Subtitles and Captions vNEXT (IMSCvNEXT)

+## Introduction

+_IMSCvNEXT_ is the next revision of [TTML Profiles for Internet Media Subtitles and Captions 1.0.1 (IMSC1)](https://www.w3.org/TR/ttml-imsc1.0.1/).

+NOTE: _vNEXT_ is a placeholder version number, which is likely to change prior to publication.

+## Requirements

+Requirements are captured at [IMSCvNEXT Requirements](https://rawgit.com/w3c/imsc-vnext-reqs/master/index.html).

 ## Specification

-The latest published version of the specification can be found [here](https://www.w3.org/TR/ttml-imsc1/)

 The latest Editor's Draft of specification can be viewed [here](http://w3c.github.io/imsc/imsc1/spec/ttml-ww-profiles.html)